 Schedule 1 of the Building Act 2004 lists the building projects that are exempt.
 Exempted work is generally work that will not impact on the structural integrity or safety components of the building.
 Refer to MBIE guidance for detailed examples of various projects.
 If unsure, contact your local Council for advice.

-While the Building Act provides a list of exemptions, there may be other laws you need to comply with, which include but are not limited to:
+Please be aware there may be other laws you need to comply with as well.
+These include, but are not limited to:

 - The Resource Management Act 1991

 - The Plumbers, Gasfitters and Drainlayers Act 1976

 - legislation page of this website or to www.legislation.govt.nz.